AttackOnJasper/University-notes/notes/aws/aws.md

 	* Collection of AWS users
 	* In permission tabs, we can see the **policies** attaching to the group
 		* This would allow attaching policies to multiple users at once
-* Roles
+* Roles (an entity)
-    * Attaching policy to a role allows one AWS service to access another AWS service within the same account
+    * Attaching policy to a role allows a AWS service, group, or user to access another AWS service in the same / different account
     * STS - Security Token Services
         * issuing tokens valid for 1 to 36 hours
     * More secure than storing access keys & secret access key on individual EC2 instances
+    * Can grant permissions to users in a different account
+    	1. Create an IAM policy in account A for the A resource permission
+    	1. Attach the policy to an IAM role in A which references the AWS account id of another account B
+    	1. Create an IAM policy in B to allow assume the role in A to get access
 * Power User Access
 	* Access to all AWS services except the management of groups and users within IAM.